elvisimprsntr/siriproxy-redeye/README.md

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST API for both the Redeye and the RedEye Pro.

-Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retreive the information you need to modify this plugin for your setup.
+Here is a simple [BASH script] (https://gist.github.com/3961767) which you can modify to retrieve the information you need to modify this plugin for your setup.